Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 Chattru to Sissu

-We tackle the remaining 19 km of hell on the Kunzum Pass Roas, several shepherds are settled in tents for the summer, bringing their flocks for transhumance as they did for centuries.
 We pop up on the tar at the bottom of Rohtang Pass, a very touristic spot, where people from the lowlands come to take selfies in the snow wearing ski suits.
-The police had closed the road going up, apparently, there was “more traffic than in Delhi!”.
+The police had closed the road going up; apparently, there was “more traffic than in Delhi!”

-Here we say goodbye to the Spiti Valley and our Manali – Leh started, we are back on the tarmac and it feels great even if the road is super-crowded.
-A quick descent and a short uphill lead us to the tourist town of Sissu, on the right bank of Chandra River.
 Nothing special, there’s a bakery though, and the apple pies are simply delicious.
 Most importantly, there are many places to sleep, from temporary camping to guest houses and hotels.
 Sissu is located at 3120 meters, a good place to acclimatize if you are coming straight from Manali.
 We can even decide to stay for a couple of nights if you feel a bit funny.

 Sissu to Keylong [34km]

-So let’s begin what we could call the second part of our Himalayan tour, the Manali – Leh Highway, one of the highest roads in the globe.
-In 407 km we’ll be crossing four passes at around 5000 meters, with the last being the highest at 5350msl.
 For starters we’ve been set back quite a bit, as we are restarting from 3200 meters, pretty low for our recent standards, it’s nice to see farmland again though: apples, apricots, barley, green peas.

 Keylong to Patsio [47km]

-This is a single, 80km long climb from 3200m to the 4950 of Baralacha La, our first pass on the Manali to Leh highway.
+This is a single, 80km long climb from 3200m to the 4950 m of Baralacha La, our first pass on the Manali to Leh highway.

-The gradient is gentle and the landscape changes gradually, observing the Bhag River one can clearly see the signs of the glaciers that formed this valley thousands of years ago.
+The gradient is gentle, and the landscape changes gradually.
+Observing the Bhag River, one can clearly see the signs of the glaciers that formed this valley thousands of years ago.
 Flows of silt cast like lava near the last permanent settlement of Darcha, from here the signal is lost, we’re in the remote plateau of what used to be the Kingdom of Ladakh.

 Patsio to Sarchu (62km)